 - Units are not tied to a class: meaning that if you edit, archive or delete a Class, it will not impact the Unit.
 The Unit will still be accessible from any class that matches the subject and grade level of the unit.

 - Units are not term / academic year specific: and do not need to be transitioned.
 Units automatically carry over from year to year, meaning as soon as you have your class setup for the new term, your units will be ready for you.
 The Reflections tab provides an academic term dropdown, to permit recording of historical notes and changes of the unit over time.

 - Differentiated delivery: The Stream & Resources tab of a unit is unique to each class however, permitting teachers to configure Lesson Plans, Tasks & Resources catered to the needs of that specific class section or grade level.
-If you wish to share a Lesson Plan, Task or Resource across units, you can directly import the entire Stream from one class to another, or add in specific Resources via the Resource Bank.
+If you wish to share a Lesson Plan, Task or Resource across units, you can directly import the entire Stream from one class to another, or add in specific Resources via the Import Resources button.

 How can I manage Units with multiple classes and authors?

-- Active - If a unit is Active, it will appear in your classes Unit Calendar view.
+- Active - If a unit is Active, it will appear in your classes' Unit List and Calendar view.

 - Draft (Class-specific hidden)- If there is a unit shared with your class that you don't want to use, you can mark it as a Draft to hide it, while leaving it unaffected in other classes.
 Drafted units are not visible to Students & Parents, and thus this status may also be used to prepare incomplete units prior to sharing with your community.